Phoebezuo/Phoebezuo.github.io/_posts/2021-10-08-SQL-Study-Notes.md

 As you can see, this returns the current timestamp.
 Note that our servers work with [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time), so the time might be off by 10-11 hours from Sydney.

-For more information, see the [online documentation of PostgreSQL on date types and functions](http://www.postgresql.org/docs/current/static/functions-datetime.html).

 **Note for Oracle users**

 In Oracle, every query needs a `FROM` clause, so the above query becomes: